shanegibney/learningRuby/README.md

 end
 ```

-Create an Italianchef object and use one of the methods inherited from Chef.
+Create an ItalianChef object and use one of the methods inherited from Chef.

 ```
 class Chef